Environment Variables

 Then we can access the image URL in the client code:

-In the development build, the above code will be compiled as:
+In development mode, the above code will be compiled to:

 const Image = <img src={`/static/icon.png`} />;

-In the production build, the above code will be compiled as:
+In production mode, the above code will be compiled to:

 const Image = <img src={`https://example.com/static/icon.png`} />;